Skip to content

 So yes, I have a problem continuing the mirage that creativity is invisible.
 Generating ideas is a difficult task, it requires a significant amount of work, and a brilliant idea can be worth millions of dollars.

 But my ranting soap box moment aside, I also have to give this post an arbitrary “half-point” because it’s not an argument easily winnable, if at all.
 Creativity will always be invisible.
 There is a magic to it that strategic thinking will never have.
-A small group of clients will always take the process for
+A small group of clients will always take the process for granted.
+For others, we have an exciting challenge to proactively engage people to be part of, and understand, the work, details and decisions that go into making imaginative big ideas that change things for the better.

-The solution: Make the invisible visible.
+The Solution: Make the invisible visible

-[toggle title=”Ask the client how to engage them in creativity.”]
+• Ask the decision maker/client how to engage them in creativity.

-As much as possible, I like to ask my client how much they want to be part of the creative process.
+As much as possible, I ask my client how much they want to be part of the creative process.
 Some want only to be involved with the strategy development so they know the creative direction.
 Some are curious about the process I’d take once I have the strategy: how we’d brainstorm, what activities we’d do, how long steps last, what decisions we’d make.
 Others want us to have our internal brainstorms first.
 Perhaps they’d join a later one, or come and see the results of the meeting so they could help select the ideas.

-More often than not, your client may not know what you do, so be prepared with articulate answers so the entire process doesn’t sound random and disorganized.[/toggle}
+More often than not, your client may not know what you do, so be prepared with articulate answers so the entire process doesn’t sound random and disorganized.

-[toggle title=”Invite the client to take part in brainstorming.”]
+• Invite the client to take part in brainstorming.

 Everyone knows the dangers of bringing a critical or negative client to a brainstorm.
 Three tips.

-2. Ground rules are outlined and enforced.
+• Ground rules are outlined and enforced

 There are other ways to engage clients.
 Instead of bringing them to internal brainstorms, do brainstorms externally, for their teams or with the target audience.
 Use solo brainstorming techniques.
 Give instructions, games or exercises to team members to create ideas on their own terms, and include directions how to submit or post ideas internally or online for others to see and discuss.
+Other clients – especially very analytical ones – prefer to come in after the brainstorm is over.
+Looking over all of the ideas gives them a sense of where we’re going, if not stimulating a conversation about which ideas they prefer and why.

-[toggle title=”If you do some type of elaborate brainstorming, show it to the client.”]
+• If you do some type of elaborate brainstorming, show it to the client.

 In a brainstorm for a line of women’s fitness products, we created a mood board on an entire wall of a conference room.
 We took photos of it and used it as artwork for the pitch.

-It’s common to embed video of the target audience in the pitch, why not do the same with the brainstorm?[/toggle]
+It’s common to embed video of the target audience in the pitch, why not do the same with the brainstorm?

 The key is brainstorming these types of opportunities in advance.
 It’s easy to be creative in retrospect.

 What other tactics have you used to engage clients in creativity and ideation?
+Please add your thoughts or comments below.

 No comment yet, add your voice below!